-^{} Averages subscripted by the same letter do not differ statistically from each other, SD = Standard Deviation, A = Average value
+Averages subscripted by the same letter do not differ statistically from each other, SD = Standard Deviation, A = Average value nificant gain was observed in the first four hours of operation.

 Regarding the variable "run time" of the cut off cycle, it can be noted that individuals in the three performance classes maintained the same ranking over the period evaluated; namely, between 30 minutes and 4 hours of evaluation, individuals maintained their positions in each class.